marklchaves/cme-dev-style-guide/_docs/content-writing/13-writing-for-translation.html.md

 #### Repeat verbs that have multiple subjects.

-  - Yes: Customers who have ordered online can pick up their food at the cashier.
+  - **Yes**: Customers who have ordered online can pick up their food at the cashier.
 Walk-in customers should stop by the cashier to order their food.
-  - No: Customers who have ordered online or who are walk-ins should stop at the cashier to order or pick up their food.
+  - **No**: Customers who have ordered online or who are walk-ins should stop at the cashier to order or pick up their food.

 #### Repeat helping verbs belonging to multiple verbs

-  - Yes: Mailchimp can send your campaign on the fly or can schedule your campaign to go out at a set time.
+  - **Yes**: Mailchimp can send your campaign on the fly or can schedule your campaign to go out at a set time.
-  - No: Mailchimp can send your campaign on the fly or schedule your campaign to go out at a set time.
+  - **No**: Mailchimp can send your campaign on the fly or schedule your campaign to go out at a set time.

 #### Repeat subjects and verbs

-  - Yes: Mandrill sends transactional emails, but Mailchimp does not.
+  - **Yes**: Mandrill sends transactional emails, but Mailchimp does not.
-  - No: Mandrill sends transactional emails, but not Mailchimp.
+  - **No**: Mandrill sends transactional emails, but not Mailchimp.

 #### Repeat markers in a list or series

-  - Yes: Use Mailchimp to send email campaigns, to manage your mailing lists, and to integrate with other applications.
+  - **Yes**: Use Mailchimp to send email campaigns, to manage your mailing lists, and to integrate with other applications.
-  - No: Use Mailchimp to send email campaigns, manage your mailing lists, and integrate with other applications.
+  - **No**: Use Mailchimp to send email campaigns, manage your mailing lists, and integrate with other applications.

 #### Leave in words like “then,” “a,” “the,” “to,” and “that," even if you think they could be cut

-- Yes: If there is not a list set up in your Mailchimp account, then you’ll need to create a list before sending your first campaign.
+- **Yes**: If there is not a list set up in your Mailchimp account, then you’ll need to create a list before sending your first campaign.
-- No: If there is not a list set up in your Mailchimp account, you’ll need to create a list before sending your first campaign.
+- **No**: If there is not a list set up in your Mailchimp account, you’ll need to create a list before sending your first campaign.
-- Yes: When sending a campaign, it is necessary to have a “From:” name, a “From:” address, and a subject line.
+- **Yes**: When sending a campaign, it is necessary to have a “From:” name, a “From:” address, and a subject line.
-- No: When sending a campaign, it is necessary to have a “From:” name, “From:” address, and subject line.
+- **No**: When sending a campaign, it is necessary to have a “From:” name, “From:” address, and subject line.
-- Yes: Be sure that you are truly ready to send your campaign before clicking the “Send Now” button.
+- **Yes**: Be sure that you are truly ready to send your campaign before clicking the “Send Now” button.
-- No: Be sure you are truly ready to send your campaign before clicking the “Send Now” button.
+- **No**: Be sure you are truly ready to send your campaign before clicking the “Send Now” button.

 ### Avoid ambiguity and confusion